Fifth generation wireless technology for digital cellular networks

 Markets identified in accordance with Article 15(4) of the Framework Directive covering the Community or a substantial part thereof located in more than one Member State.

+A marketing term for the provision of broadband Internet access, television and telephone over a single broadband connection.
 A triple-play network is one in which voice, video and data are all provided in a single access subscription.
 Quadruple play also contains provision of mobile service.

 Unbundled access to the local loop